IBM/db2sock-ibmi/README.md

 Current technical theory is all UTF-8/16 DB2 CLI APIs should work without old PASE libdb400.a iconv 'assistance'.
-Specifically 'new' changes to old driver, original UTF-8 (1208) and new UTF-16 (1200 - wide) APIs take alternate short path directly call ILE API database (no PASE iconv).In unlikely event UTF-8/16 fast path proves untrue (not work), some new CLI APIs may return back to PASE iconv like current libdb400.a (old driver).
+Specifically 'new' changes to old driver, original UTF-8 (1208) and new UTF-16 (1200 - wide) APIs take alternate short path directly call ILE API database (no PASE iconv).
+In unlikely event UTF-8/16 fast path proves untrue (not work), some new CLI APIs may return back to PASE iconv like current libdb400.a (old driver).
 You can help test new libdb400.a driver going along to make sure there are no surprises (volunteers welcome).